 Years 7-10.
 Students’ perspectives about data, Anne Patel, The University of Auckland

-This session will look at four possible lenses that students use to reason about data (Konold, Higgins, Russell & Kahlil, 2015).
-We will explore how these perspectives can serve the questions they ask in the practice of statistical investigations, as well as transitioning students between seeing data as a collection of individuals to reasoning about the aggregate.
+This session looked at four possible lenses that students use to reason about data (Konold, Higgins, Russell & Kahlil, 2015).
+We also explored how these perspectives can serve the questions they ask in the practice of statistical investigations, as well as transitioning students between seeing data as a collection of individuals to reasoning about the aggregate.

 Years 0 to 8.
 Fridge pickers and other statistics activities, Dr Pip Arnold, Karekare Education

-In this session Pip will work through some of the activities in the Fridge Pickers unit from nzmaths and also update you on the changes to the activities on nzmaths.
+In this session Pip worked through some of the activities in the Fridge Pickers unit from nzmaths and also updated us on a few changes to activities on nzmaths.

 Photo by Adrian Diaz-Sieckel on Unsplash